logaretm/vee-validate/docs/api/validation-observer.md

 </ValidationObserver>
 ```

-Note that **only the first child** will be rendered when `slim` is used, any other nodes will be dropped as you cannot have multiple root nodes in a renderless component.
-Be mindful of that when using the `slim` prop.
+Note that `slim` will take effect only when you have **one child element** in the slot as you cannot have multiple root nodes in a renderless component.
+Otherwise the tag will be rendered anyway.

 ```vue{2}
 <!-- Only form is rendered. -->